Students are responsible for verifying scholarship deadline dates.

 This scholarship is open to Knights, their children, wives or widows of Alberta Knights of Columbus who are in good standing in their councils.
 The scholarships are awarded on the basis of all round achievement in the areas of academics, athletics, the arts, school, community & church involvement as well as financial need.
-Application & information may be found at http://www.kofc.org/en/what-we-do/scholarships/canadian-undergraduate-scholarships.html?1tab=1tab1.
+Information may be found at https://www.kofc.org/en/what-we-do/scholarships/canadian-undergraduate-scholarships.html?1tab=1tab1.
 Deadline May 4, 2021.

 MASONIC HIGHER EDUCATION BURSARIES - 30 of $5,000, 2 of $7,000

 To provide assistance to those students wishing to receive a higher education but lacking the ever increasing funds to do so.
 Goes towards tuition at post-secondary institutions in Alberta.
 Bursaries are awarded on a basis of need and proven scholastic ability.
-Application available on-line at http://www.mhebf.com/.
-Deadline February 1, 2021 by 12:00 PM (noon).
+Application available on-line at http://www.mhebf.com/ Deadline February 1, 2021 by 12:00 PM (noon).